mperignon/2016-02-04-Flagstaff/lessons/sqlite/06-agg.md

 |1932-01-14|
 |1932-03-22|

-but to combine them,
-we must use an [aggregation function](reference.html#aggregation-function) such as `min` or `max`.
+If we want to make calculations (such as `min`, `max` or `avg`) that take into account all entries, we must use an [aggregation function](reference.html#aggregation-function).
-Each of these functions takes a set of records as input, and produces a single record as output:
+Each of these functions takes a set of records as input and produces a single record as output:

 ~~~ {.sql}